Skip to content

 POST /api/v1/searches/{searchId}/results/{hash}/operations/download starts a download from one visible search result by lowercase 32-character eD2K hash and returns an operation result with the accepted search id and hash.
 It does not pretend to return a Transfer resource before the native download queue has materialized one.

 Selected peer reads are available for controller drill-down through GET /transfers/{hash}/sources/{clientId}, GET /uploads/{clientId}, and GET /upload-queue/{clientId}.
-These routes use the same clientId selector as peer operations and expose read models only; chat/message APIs and peer shared-file browse result retrieval remain outside the beta 0.7.3 native v1 contract.
+These routes use the same clientId selector as peer operations and expose read models only; chat/message APIs and peer shared-file browse result retrieval remain outside the 0.7.3 RC2 native v1 contract.
 Transfer source rows expose downloadState with the same lowercase compact token policy as the rest of v1; native debug labels are not part of the REST contract.

 Implementation Status

-The OpenAPI contract is the implemented target contract for the current beta 0.7.3 pass.
+The OpenAPI contract is the implemented target contract for the current 0.7.3 RC2 pass.
 Native route-seam tests cover the route schema table, strict validation behavior, and the internal route execution model.
 The Python smoke harness includes OpenAPI route consistency checks, validates success/error envelopes, and reports whether each native route is direct or UI-thread dispatched. aMuTorrent's eMuleBB adapter consumes the same final field names while keeping aMuTorrent's own public routes stable.

 The live smoke harness validates route coverage and response envelopes against OpenAPI.
 The strict DTO policy is enforced by tests that reject open-ended public response schemas except for explicitly documented extension maps such as error.details and app.capabilities.